shahbaz-pycread/Profile/README.md

 # Profile
-BASIC PORTFOLIO

-It is a basic profile created using Django Framework.
+It is a basic profile created using Django Framework and Bootstrap for frontend.